200727-java-ng-usf/notes/sql/2-what-is-an-rdbms.md

 Popular database management systems include:

 *   Oracle Database 11g/12c (closed-source)
 *   MySQL (open-source)
 *   IBM's DB2 (closed-source)
 *   Microsoft SQL Server (closed-source)

-Throughout this training program we will be using Oracle Database 11g, and will be working with this database through Oracle's SQLDeveloper, which is the integrated development environment for executing our SQL queries and commands.
+Throughout this training program we will be using PostGreSQL, and will be working with this database through DBeaver, which is an integrated development environment for executing our SQL queries and commands.